-BPPSC 2019 Recruitment: Vacancies for 2446 released; graduates eligible to apply
+BPSSC 2019 Recruitment: Vacancies for 2446 released; graduates eligible to apply

 The candidates must be between the ages of 20 years and 37 years for General Male Candidates with relaxation for candidates from reserved category and for Women candidates according to the norms.
 The candidates must have finished their graduation to be eligible to apply for all the above-mentioned positions

 The official notification for the position can be accessed at the official website or in this direct link.
-Candidates can get more details on eligibility criteria, qualifications, reservation policy, selection process, important dates,
+Candidates can get more details on eligibility criteria, qualifications, reservation policy, selection process, important dates, PET/PMT criteria, among others in the official notification.